Bridge-over-Baspa-river-near-Chitkul-village

 Towering mountains over Baspa river

-I was fortunate to visit this amazing place last year, a first-hand experience that is unheard of by many.
+I was fortunate to visit this amazing place last year, a first-hand experience unheard of by many.

-Through this blog, I intend to share more about the true beauty of this small village, so the next time you consider this on your bucket list as well.
+Hopefully this blog will show you the true beauty of this small village and the next time you consider including it on your bucket list.

-This is a small village in Himachal Pradesh called Chitkul (or Chhitkul) –The Last Inhabited Indian Village of India.
+This is a small village in Himachal Pradesh called Chitkul (or Chhitkul).
+In pop culture the place is known as the Last Inhabited Indian Village of India.

 Rainbow over Baspa river

-But I always preferred visiting locations that exist beyond the obvious.
+But I always preferred visiting places beyond the obvious.
 Destinations that have been far less traveled.

 Under the Vibrant Villages Programme of the Government of India, Chitkul and 76 other (including Charang.
 Pooh, Nako, Leo, and Chango) border villages or Kinnaur and Lahaul-Spiti District were declared as the first village of India.